uohziyoam/The-Quest-of-Legeneds/README.md

 - [x] Heroes move separately, once each per round
 - [x] Hero can transport to other lanes
 - [x] Hero can move back to nexus
-- [ ] Hero can only enter market when in nexus
+- [x] Hero can only enter market when in nexus
-- [ ] Check when encounter monster(s) and engage in fight
+- [x] Check when encounter monster(s) and engage in fight
 - [x] Automatically spawn monsters every 8(?) rounds
 - [x] Check win/lose when hero or monster reach nexus of the opponent
+- [ ] Transport seems to be too OP.
+Might need some limitation.